valory-xyz/open-autonomy/docs/questions-and-answers.md

 <details><summary>What happens if my node is hacked?</summary>

-As in any other online service, agents are exposed to the risk of being breached.
+As in any other online service, nodes are exposed to the risk of being breached.
 At the individual level, the framework does not provide a solution to this and it’s up to the agent operator to keep the agent safe.
 At the service level, on the other hand, services are secured in two ways:</p>

 <ul>
-<li>Each Agent Service implements a custom protocol that expects very narrow message flow, so a hypothetical agent running malicious code would need to express its intentions within this protocol, otherwise the other agents will ignore its messages.</li>
+<li>Each Agent Service implements a custom protocol that expects a very narrow message flow, so a hypothetical agent running malicious code would need to express its intentions within this protocol, otherwise the other agents will ignore its messages.</li>

 <li>Even in the case of an agent sending valid, malicious messages in the service, the decentralized nature of services means that the majority threshold of agents (2/3 + 1) must agree before committing a malicious transaction, so it is not enough to breach an individual agent.</li>
 </ul>